certat/rtir-scripts/README.md

 ### cleanup_tool.pl

-We all know that we should always keep an eye on our tickets and prompty close all those incidents than can be closed.
+We all know that we should always keep an eye on our tickets and promptly close all incidents that can be closed.
 This can be a bit tedious as one might need to check all associated Reports and Investigation tickets.
 This tool simplifies that process.